A Complete Guide to Exploring the Bay of Kotor

 -

-Swimming in the clear blue waters of the cave.
+Swimming in crystal-clear blue waters

 -